binayarimal/ePortfolio/README.md

 The enhancements made with the EventTracker App, demonstrate my ability to integrate my knowledge across key areas of Computer Science.
 From the initial Java to Kotlin code conversion to the database migration to Firebase, each enhancement showcases my versatility and technical growth.
 By working with different programming languages, cloud technologies, and real-time data management systems, I have not only expanded my technical expertise but also developed the skills needed to build scalable, user-friendly, and secure applications.
 My portfolio serves as a reflection of my growth as a computer scientist and my readiness to tackle challenges in the ever-evolving tech industry.

+Instructions to download the app:
+##### Pre work:
+Download Android Studio
+Clone the Repository

+##### Open the Project in Android Studio
+1. Open Android Studio on your laptop.
+2. Click "Open" or "Open an Existing Project".
+3. Navigate to the project folder you extracted/downloaded.
+4. Click OK and wait for Android Studio to load the project.
+5. Wait for Gradle to sync – If prompted, click "Sync Now".
+6. If you see a missing SDK error, go to File > Project Structure > SDK Location and set the correct Android SDK path.
+7. If necessary, update dependencies in build.gradle and click "Sync Now" again.
+8. Connect a physical Android device via USB or use an Android Emulator (AVD).
+9. Click Run
+10. Select the target device/emulator and wait for the app to launch.